Key Takeaways

 Communication skills

 Last but not least, a good self-made SEO specialist is also a good communicator.
-At some point during a project, you’ll have to talk with clients or other members of your team, and having good communication skills (both verbal and writing) is necessary and required.
+At some point during a project, you’ll have to talk with clients or other members of your team, and having strong communication skills (both verbal and written) is essential.

 How to build your SEO experience

-Building the necessary SEO skills is only one part of the equation of becoming a successful SEO professional.
+Building the necessary SEO skills is only one part of becoming a successful SEO professional.

 That’s the only way to get a true understanding of how SEO works and what impact each of the SEO rules can have on your rankings and traffic.